DataJohann/cryptocurrencies/README.md

 ## 1. Use your terminal to navigate to the project repo

-## 2. Run:
+## 2. In your terminal, run:
     ls
-### in your terminal and the "run.sh" file should show up in the list.
+### You should see the "run.sh" file in the list.
 If not, you're in the wrong directory

-## 3. Once in the right directory, run:
+## 3. Once in the right directory, while in your terminal run:

     chmod a+x run.sh
-### while still in your terminal.
-This will make run.sh file executable
+### This will make run.sh file executable

 ## 4. From the project's main directory, navigate to crypto directory